A Bible Study by Jack Kelley

 It’s important to understand that salvation is not a fruit bearing event, so in this statement Jesus was talking about our life after we’re saved.
-Of course a non believer cannot bear fruit, and even after we receive salvation believers are not automatically fruitful.
+Of course a non believer cannot bear fruit, and even after we are saved, believers are not automatically fruitful.
 But if we yield our life to Him, (Romans 12:1-2) and respond to the prompting of the Holy Spirit He sent to guide us (John 14:26) we can bear much fruit.

-This is not a matter of success or failure from a worldly stand point.
+Fruitfulness is not a matter of success or failure from a worldly stand point.
 It’s a matter of motive.
 Many of us will see some of our greatest accomplishments burn in the fires of judgment because we achieved them with wrong motives, like self satisfaction, or recognition from others, or even a desire to “make points” with God.
 Only those things that are prompted by the Holy Spirit and where our only motive is gratitude for all we’ve been given will survive.
 Therefore judge nothing before the appointed time; wait till the Lord comes.
 He will bring to light what is hidden in darkness and will expose the motives of men’s hearts.
 At that time each will receive his praise from God.
 (1 Cor.
 4:5)

 In summary, let’s put each of these seven “I am” statements in capsule for.